Ryan Preece: Personal life

-Preece is a native of Berlin, Connecticut.
+Preece was born in Berlin, Connecticut to Jeff and Jodie Preece.
 He is the youngest of three sons.
 In 2009, he graduated from Xavier High School.

 Preece married his longtime girlfriend, Heather DesRochers, in 2017.
+Together, Ryan and Heather have two children, named Rebecca Marie she was born on August 7, 2023., and Bentley he was born on October 10th, 2025.
 DesRochers is also a racing driver and was a participant in NASCAR's Drive for Diversity combine in 2009 and 2010, attempting to become one of the drivers selected to be in the D4D program, although she was not selected either year.
-The two met at Stafford Motor Speedway in 2009 and competed against each other at in the SK Modified Series in 2011, where Preece won the championship and DesRochers was the Rookie of the Year.
+The two met at Stafford Motor Speedway in 2009 and competed against each other in the SK Modified Series in 2011, where Preece won the championship and DesRochers was the Rookie of the Year.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)